 If there isn’t a switch to opt-in footpath parking rules, then there should at least be a blanket ban on parking on narrow footpaths (going by the points in the existing guidelines) and bans placed on areas of high pedestrian traffic, such as around the railway stations.

 Ultimately though, the City of Melbourne should be prioritising pedestrians on footpaths.
-They account for the majority of footpath users, with numbers increasing every year, and are the most efficient use of available the space.
+They account for the majority of footpath users, with numbers increasing every year, and are the most efficient use of the available space.

 When I’ve raised the prospect of a change on Twitter, people cite a motorbike protest some years ago which was probably how the current policy came about.
 Motorcyclists parked (quite legally) one motorbike per car spot in protest, and the council surrendered.
 They imply this could happen again.